David Lynch: Style

-Lynch often employed experimental filmmaking techniques and dreamlike elements alongside tropes from commercial genres such as film noir, supernatural horror, soap opera, camp comedy, and erotic thriller.
-Dennis Lim suggested that Lynch's films "push clichés to their breaking point and find emotion in artifice."
-B. Kite of the BFI called Lynch's approach "stylised but not mocking", arguing that Lynch was "singularly brave and direct in his approach to heightened emotion" in an era where most filmmakers would opt for ironic distance.
-Nick De Semlyen of Empire described his films as moving "back and forth between violent chaos and otherworldly beauty", and suggested that "while other filmmakers tried to wrestle order out of chaos, compacting their stories into neat three-act structures, Lynch revelled in the tumult—that feeling that life is a beautiful, terrifying mystery."
+Lynch often employed experimental filmmaking techniques and dreamlike narratives alongside tropes from commercial genres such as film noir, supernatural horror, soap opera, camp comedy, and erotic thriller.
+Dennis Lim wrote that Lynch's films "push clichés to their breaking point and find emotion in artifice".
+B. Kite of the BFI called Lynch's approach "stylised but not mocking", arguing that Lynch was "singularly brave and direct in his approach to heightened emotion" in an era when most filmmakers would opt for ironic distance.
+Nick De Semlyen of Empire wrote that Lynch's films move "back and forth between violent chaos and otherworldly beauty" and that "while other filmmakers tried to wrestle order out of chaos, compacting their stories into neat three-act structures, Lynch revelled in the tumult—that feeling that life is a beautiful, terrifying mystery."

 Lynch's distinctive style inspired the adjective "Lynchian" to describe art or situations reminiscent of his style.
 Phil Hoad of The Guardian called the term Lynchian a "go-to adjective to describe any sniff of the uncanny and esoteric on screen", adding that his "destabilising vision has become a common lens for discerning the truth about the 'normal world'".
+The "Lynchian uncanny", according to Francesco Ruggieri Fornari of Firebird Magazine, is chiefly defined by the experience of "inexplicable discomfort in the seemingly beautiful and familiar".

 Themes and motifs

 Lynch refused to publicly explain or assign any specific meaning to his works, preferring that viewers interpret them in their own ways.
-Asked how audiences should approach his films, he said: "You should not be afraid of using your intuition and feel your way through.
+Asked how one should approach his films, he said: "You should not be afraid of using your intuition and feel your way through.
 Have the experience and trust your inner knowing of what it is."

 I look at the world and I see absurdity all around me.
 People do strange things constantly, to the point that, for the most part, we manage not to see it.
 That's why I love coffee shops and public places—I mean, they're all out there.